jwoff78/Angle/Angle/Angle.Documentation/thinking/myvarhd.md

 ## Stuff Finshed
 - [X] Create project sceliton

+## ideas list(cheacked mean good idea, uncheacked means thinking about it.)
+- [X] Use Eclang engine
+- [ ] build some speech reonizion abilitys

 ## some notes:
 * the user will never work with variables directly